jhuckaby/Cronicle/README.md

 This property only takes effect if [web_direct_connect](#web_direct_connect) is also set to `true`.

+### web_connect_proto

+This controls the protocol used to connect to workers.
+It should mirror the setup used in the workers WebServer section.

+### web_connect_port

+This controls the port used to connect to workers.
+It should mirror the setup used in the workers WebServer section.

 ### socket_io_transports

 This is an advanced configuration property that you will probably never need to worry about.
 This allows you to customize the [socket.io transports](https://socket.io/docs/client-api/) used to connect to the server for real-time updates.
 By default, this property is set internally to an array containing the `websocket` transport only, e.g.